 7. Develop Incident Response and Crisis Management Plans

-Your risk assessments will help identify and mitigate your potential vulnerabilities, but these days we all realise that it’s not “if” but “when”.
+Your risk assessments will help identify and mitigate your potential vulnerabilities, but these days we all realize that it’s not “if” but “when”.
 For this reason you must have rehearsed incident response and crisis management plans.

 Key Actions: